DevCycleHQ/devcycle-docs/docs/best-practices/product-led-experimentation.md

 - [Feature Experimentation](/extras/metrics/feature-experimentation)
 - [Creating a Metric](/extras/metrics/creating-and-managing-metrics) and [Metric Types](/extras/metrics/creating-and-managing-metrics#types)

-# Conducting Experiments: A Collaborative Approach
+## Conducting Experiments: A Collaborative Approach

-In DevCycle, you can run an experiment on anything that your team has created a Feature around.
-This makes it simple to validate a feature quickly, iterate quickly, and at scale.
+In DevCycle, you can run an experiment on anything that your team has wrapped a Variable around.
+This makes it simple to validate a feature quickly, and iterate at scale.

 ## 1. Define the Experiment Structure